 e.
-Supreme Court Will Review.
+Supreme Court Review.
 The U.S. Supreme Court granted the estate's petition for a writ of certiorari on December 13, 2023 (over the opposition of the Solicitor General).
 The Supreme Court takes a very small percentage of cases and rarely hears cases regarding estate tax matters.
 The Court's acceptance of Connelly is surprising.
 See Paul Hood & Ed Morrow, Supreme Court Grants Writ of Certiorari in Connelly v.
 Internal Revenue Service, LEIMBERG BUSINESS ENTITIES NEWSLETTER No. 286 (Dec.
 18, 2023).

-The petitioner's brief was filed January 24, 2024.
-The major arguments in the brief are summarized, with a few excerpts from the brief's summary.
+The petitioner's brief was filed January 24, 2024, and the reply brief was filed March 15, 2024.
+The major arguments in the briefs are summarized, with a few excerpts from the original brief's summary.